fletchjp/MERG-Arduino-Software/BOOSTSPIRITX3.md

 I have now solved a problem of some warning messages by adding -Wno-pasabi to the cpp flags.

-There are a lot of examples now and I am going to divide up this page into groups on separate
+There are a lot of examples now and I am going to divide up this page into groups on separate pages.

+Some of the examples are documented using Doxygen.

 [Boost Spirit X3 initial examples](BOOSTSPIRITX3Initial.md) the ones previously documented here.